The Symphony Group Tax Strategy

-This strategy is prepared in accordance with the requirements of Paragraph 16(2) Part 2 Schedule 19 Finance Act 2016 in relation to the financial year ended 31 December 2018.
+This tax strategy was published on 31 December 2022 and The Symphony Group plc regards this publication as complying with its duty under paragraph 16(2) Schedule 19 Finance Act 2016 in its financial year ended 31 December 2022.
 It applies to the Symphony Group which includes The Symphony Group plc, Symphony Holdings Limited, Ashes Properties Limited and Park Springs Properties Limited (together the “Group”).

 References in this strategy to ‘tax’ are to the taxes and duties set out in paragraph 15(1) Schedule 19 Finance Act 2016 which include Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax and Stamp Duty Land Tax.